gordonrix/maple/docs/CONFIGURATION.md

 **demux_screen_failures**
 - **Type:** Boolean
 - **Default:** `False`
-- **Description:** Set to True if sequences that fail barcode detection should be blocked from subsequent analysis
+- **Description:** Set to True if sequences that fail barcode detection should be blocked from subsequent analysis.
+Also used for enrichment calculations to exclude failed barcodes.
 - **Example:** `demux_screen_failures: True`

 **demux_threshold**